Blog Profiles: Animal Crossing Blogs

 Follow @aforestlife on Twitter.

-Jeff also has been active in every iteration of Animal Crossing but instead of having one blog for all five games, he has five separate blogs providing relatively frequent updates (his GameCube blog was last updated on April 30).
+Jeff has also been active in every iteration of Animal Crossing.
+But instead of having one blog for all five games, he has five separate blogs providing relatively frequent updates (his GameCube blog was last updated on April 30).

 Jeff’s New Horizons town is called Forest.
 If you want to take a visit, he plans activities and games for visitors to participate in.